navpil/generics-are-hard/README.md

 `processExactlyWithCallback` does not compile but it's easy to see why - you can parametrize it with everything, for example `Dog` so you can't use `Cat` inside (similar to alternative fruit in `EatableFruitHolder`).

-However I could not find the explanation why
+First I could not find the explanation why

         public void processWildcardWithCallback(Callback<? super Animal> callback)